METRIX IAP

 Action

 Hold.
-Test copy rotation on APEX-C00 (Pillar A lines).
+Test copy rotation on DC01 (Pillar A lines).
 Review in 14 days.
 If CPA doesn't improve below $70, pause and reallocate to primary scale campaign.

 ✕